SATURDAY, April 22, 2017

 |Tidal electric, 25 ft tidal range||15|

-The highest value product of industrial society is not cars, TVs, social media..., but information and information technology that the limited high energy areas on earth could support and perhaps provide humans living on Nature's services and resources elsewhere 10-20 watts of solar PV electric for personal use to charge their smartbook and provide LED/battery lighting.
-If smartbooks could store information (print, images, video) and could acquire more information from a local library server than could be considered in a week, that could be alternative to the nasty/brutish/short life typical of societies that fail to preserve information.
+The highest value product of industrial society is not cars, TVs, social media..., but information and information technology that the limited high energy areas on earth could support and perhaps provide humans living on Nature's services and resources elsewhere with 10-20 watts of solar PV electric for personal use to charge their smartbook and provide LED+battery lighting.
+If smartbooks could store information (text, images, video) and could acquire more information from a local library server than could be considered in a week, that could be alternative to the nasty/brutish/short life typical of societies that fail to preserve information.
 Managing to not end up eating each other would be a plus.

 "The people of Easter Island disappeared, leaving only their monuments as an example to the world of what happens when culture cannot downsize to fit its environmental production." — Howard T. Odum

 'The people' who put up 887 high-rise statues also devised the Rongorongo writing system.
 No one who could read it survived.
 Ergo the information content of their culture, 'the people', disappeared other than as remnant population.